NickolasBru/youtube-wikipedia-api/README.md

 ### Cache Setup with SQLite

 1. **Create the SQLite Database File**
-   Run the following command to create an empty SQLite file:
+   Run the following command inside the container to create an empty SQLite file:
    ```bash
    touch database/cache.sqlite
    ```